-APP3 - Principles for biodiversity offsetting390
+APP3 - Principles for biodiversity offsetting 550

 These principles apply to the use of biodiversity offsets for adverse effects on indigenous biodiversity.
 An applicant is to comply with principles 1 to 6 and have regard to the remaining principles as appropriate.
+551

-- (1) Adherence to effects management hierarchy: A biodiversity offset is a commitment to redress more than minor residual adverse effects and should be contemplated only after steps to avoid, minimise, and remedy adverse effects are demonstrated to have been sequentially exhausted. - (2) When biodiversity offsetting is not appropriate: Biodiversity offsets are not appropriate in situations where indigenous biodiversity values cannot be offset to achieve a net gain.
-Examples of an offset not being appropriate include where: - (a) residual adverse effects cannot be offset because of the irreplaceability or vulnerability of the indigenous biodiversity affected: - (b) effects on indigenous biodiversity are uncertain, unknown, or little understood, but potential effects are significantly adverse or irreversible: - (c) there are no technically feasible options by which to secure gains within an acceptable timeframe. - (d) the loss from an ecological district of any individuals of Threatened taxa, other than kanuka (Kunzea robusta and Kunzea serotina), under the New Zealand Threat Classification System (Townsend et al, 2008); or - (e) the likely worsening of the conservation status of any indigenous biodiversity as listed under the New Zealand Threat Classification System (Townsend et al, 2008); or - (f) the removal or loss of health and resilience of a naturally uncommon ecosystem type that is associated with indigenous vegetation or habitat of indigenous fauna. - (3) Net gain: This principle reflects a standard of acceptability for demonstrating, and then achieving, a net gain in indigenous biodiversity values.
-Net gain is demonstrated by a like-for-like quantitative loss/gain calculation of the following, and is achieved when the indigenous biodiversity values at the offset site are equivalent to or exceed those being lost at the impact site: - (a) types of indigenous biodiversity, including when indigenous species depend on introduced species for their persistence; and - (b) amount; and

-- (c) condition (structure and quality). - (4) Additionality: A biodiversity offset achieves gains in indigenous biodiversity above and beyond gains that would have occurred in the absence of the offset, such as gains that are additional to any minimisation and remediation undertaken in relation to the adverse effects of the activity. - (5) Leakage: Biodiversity offset design and implementation avoids displacing hard to other indigenous biodiversity in the same or any other location. - (6) Long-term outcomes: A biodiversity offset is managed to secure outcomes of the activity that last at least as long as the impacts, and preferably in perpetuity.
-Consideration must be given to long-term issues around funding, location, management and monitoring. - (7) Landscape context: Biodiversity offsetting is undertaken where this will result in the best ecological
+- Adherence to effects management hierarchy: A biodiversity offset is a commitment to redress more (1)than minor residual adverse effects and should be contemplated only after steps to avoid, minimise, and remedy adverse effects are demonstrated to have been sequentially exhausted. - (2) When biodiversity offsetting is not appropriate: Biodiversity offsets are not appropriate in situations where indigenous biodiversity values cannot be offset to achieve net gain.
+Examples of an offset not being appropriate include where: - residual adverse effects cannot be offset because of the irreplaceability or vulnerability of the (a) indigenous biodiversity affected: - effects on indigenous biodiversity are uncertain, unknown, or little understood, but potential (b) effects are significantly adverse or irreversible: - (c) there are no technically feasible options by which to secure gains within an acceptable timeframe. - (d) the loss from an ecological district of any individuals of Threatened taxa, other than kanuka (Kunzea robusta and Kunzea serotina), under the New Zealand Threat Classification System (Townsend et al, 2008); or - the likely worsening of the conservation status of any indigenous biodiversity as listed under the (e) New Zealand Threat Classification System (Townsend et al, 2008); or - (f) the removal or loss of health and resilience of a naturally uncommon ecosystem type that is associated with indigenous vegetation or habitat of indigenous fauna. - (3) Net gain: This principle reflects a standard of acceptability for demonstrating, and then achieving, a net gain in indigenous biodiversity values.
+Net gain is demonstrated by a like-for-like quantitative loss/gain calculation of the following, and is achieved when the indigenous biodiversity values at the offset site are equivalent to or exceed those being lost at the impact site: - types of indigenous biodiversity, including when indigenous species depend on introduced species (a) for their persistence; and - (b) amount; and - (c) condition (structure and quality). - (4) Additionality: A biodiversity offset achieves gains in indigenous biodiversity above and beyond gains that would have occurred in the absence of the offset, such as gains that are additional to any minimisation and remediation undertaken in relation to the adverse effects of the activity. - Leakage: Biodiversity offset design and implementation avoids displacing harmed 552 to other indigenous (5) biodiversity in the same or any other location. - Long-term outcomes: A biodiversity offset is managed to secure outcomes of the activity that last at (6)least as long as the impacts, and preferably in perpetuity.
+Consideration must be given to long-term issues around funding, location, management and monitoring.

-390 ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-27 Forestry Appellants, ENV-2024-CHC-38 NZTA, ENV-2024-CHC-29 Oceana Gold
+550 ENV-2024-CHC-30 Cain Whānau, ENV-2024-CHC-27 Forestry Appellants, ENV-2024-CHC-38 NZTA, ENV-2024-CHC-29 Oceana Gold